gluster/glusterdocs/docs/Install-Guide/Community_Packages.md

 Tentative plans for community convenience packages.

-An **X** means packages are (or will be) provided in the respective repository.
+A **yes** means packages are (or will be) provided in the respective repository.
-A **—** means no plans to build new updates.
+A **no** means no plans to build new updates.
 Existing packages will remain in the repos.
 The following GlusterFS versions have reached EOL[1]: 6, 5, 4.1, 4.0, 3.x and earlier.

 |              |                |     8     |     7     |